PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_purerandom.md

 **STOP:** Before visualizing the average distances at each time step, what do you expect the result to be (based on the trajectories)?
 {: .notice--primary}

-Run the two code blocks for Part3: Comparing performances (1st block simulates, 2nd block is plotter).
+Run the two code blocks for Part3: Measuring collective performances (1st block simulates, 2nd block is plotter).
 The colored line indicates average distance of the 500 cells; the shaded area is standard deviation; grey dashed line is where concentration reaches 1e8; blue cross indicates the goal [1500, 1500].

 What do you conclude about their performances?